xybu/ugl-server/README.md

 * 2 - User id should be a number (`user_id` is not a numeric value)

 ### 5) oauth_clientCallback
-**Under Construction**

-native client-only API used for telling server that a user successfully authenticates the app with the oauth provider.
+Native client-only API used for telling server that a user successfully authenticates the app with an oauth provider.

 #### Request